Valve audio amplifier: Early development

 The earliest mass usage of valve audio amplifiers was for telephony.
 Valve amplifiers were critical in development of long-distance telephone circuits and submarine telephone cables.
 Radio applications followed soon after, where valves were used for both the audio (AF) and radio (RF) circuitry.
 (RF is outside the scope of this article, see valve amplifier).

 Among the first applications of sound recording and electronic replay around the 1920s was its use in many cinemas equipping for exhibiting the new 'talkies'.
 Cinema sound systems of this period were predominantly supplied by "Westrex", related to the Western Electric company, a telecoms supplier, who were also the makers of the 300B DHT tube that today is central to current production DH-SET audiophile amplification.

 Amplifiers during this period typically used Directly Heated tubes in a Class A Single-Ended Triode circuit.
 Power output ranged from a few watts to perhaps 20 watts for an exceptionally powerful amplifier (modern semiconductor amplifiers produce much higher power).
 Today this type of circuit retains a niche following at the very extreme of audiophile hi-fi, where it is often referred as DH-SET.

 Prior to WWII, almost all electronic amplifiers were triodes used without feedback.
 The inherent, albeit imperfect, linearity of tubes makes it possible to get acceptable distortion performance without correction.
 Amplitude distortion in a class A triode stage can be small if care is taken to prevent the anode current from becoming too small and ensuring that grid current does not flow at any point.
 In this case, distortion is largely relatively unobjectionable second harmonic, with percentage closely proportional to the output amplitude.
 Adding modest negative feedback improves linearity further.
 Pentodes of the same power dissipation are capable of higher output power than triodes, but distortion is higher and more objectionable.

-The 1940s and 1950s
+1940s and 1950s

 During the post-war period, widespread adoption of negative feedback in the push pull topology yielded greater power and linearity, notably following the publication in 1947 of the Williamson amplifier, which set the standard (and the dominant topology) for what was to follow.

 Widespread adoption of push pull allowed smaller (and thus cheaper) transformers, combined with more power (typically 10 to 20 watts) to handle peaks.
 The high fidelity industry was born.